Zamiell/racing-plus/docs/race-formats.md

 ### Other Specific Technical Changes

+- Players will get either all Devil Rooms or all Angel Rooms, with a 50% chance of each based on the starting seed of the run.
 - The following things are guaranteed to be seeded:
   - Room drops (given in order, regardless of luck)
   - Level generation (consistent special rooms, regardless of inventory status)